comses-education/github-starter-course/README.md

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to provide a quick but complete introduction to version control systems, Git and GitHub, and is intended for people with little to no experience with either.
+The goal of this course is to provide a quick but complete introduction to version control systems, Git and GitHub.
+It is intended for people with little to no experience with either.

 ### Objectives